Norilsk: Climate

+Summer itself is short; takes about 1 month (July), cool; with an average July temperature 14.5 °C (58.1 °F), though temperatures can sometimes rise above 30 C and wet.
+Cloudy weather prevails at that time.

 The midnight sun is above the horizon from May 20 to July 24, and the time when the sun does not rise, polar night, lasts from approximately November 30 to January 13.